 Piața Cetății (The Citadel’s Square) is the main square in Sighisoara.
 And it is at this square you will find many cafes, restaurants and food stalls selling typical Romanian street food like lángos (deep-fried flat bread) and papanasi (Romanian fried donuts).

-Plus, several souvenir shops are selling Transylvania souvenirs.
+Plus, there are several souvenir shops selling Transylvania souvenirs.
 More on that later.

 Sighisoara is small, but it has a few notable churches in both the Citadel and Lower Town.
 These are some of the best ones:

-- Biserica Mănăstirii (The Monastery Church) – a Lutheran parish church built in a Gothic style with a Baroque interior.
+- Biserica Mănăstirii (The Monastery Church) (10am-5pm; closed Mondays & Tuesdays; 20 lei) – a Lutheran parish church built in a Gothic style with a Baroque interior.
 It is classified as a historical monument.
-Admission is 5 lei.

-You’re not going to find the usual museums in big cities.
-In Sighisoara, there are a few quirky ones that you might want to check out.
+You’re not going to find the usual museums in Sighisoara like you would in the big cities.
+In this quaint town, there are a few quirky ones that you might want to check out.

-- MYstical Transylvania – a series of immersive exhibitions featuring Vlad Dracula.
-Admission is 15 lei.
+- MYstical Transylvania (10am-8pm; 30 lei) – a series of immersive exhibitions featuring Vlad Dracula.

-- Medieval Weapon Museum – a small museum in the same yellow building as Vlad Dracul House.
+- Medieval Weapon Museum (10am-5pm; closed Mondays; 10 lei) – a small museum in the same yellow building as Vlad Dracul House.
 It has a few rooms showcasing medieval and modern weapons.
-Admission is 6 lei.

-- Casa Breslelor – the Guild House is a museum featuring authentic Saxon tools and equipment used over 100 years ago in Sighisoara and the surrounding area in Transylvania.
-The entrance fee is 16 lei.
+- Casa Breslelor (10am-6pm; 15 lei) – the Guild House is a museum featuring authentic Saxon tools and equipment used over 100 years ago in Sighisoara and the surrounding area in Transylvania.

-- Camera de Tortura – tour the lower part of the Clock Tower, which was set up as a prison and torture chamber.
-Entry is 4 lei.
+- Camera de Tortura (9am-6:30pm Tuesday to Friday; 10am-5:30pm Saturdays & Sundays; 8 lei) – tour the lower part of the Clock Tower, which was set up as a prison and torture chamber.

 Since Sighisoara has a rich history in craftsmanship, many folk shops in the city sell some of the best Transylvanian handicrafts and souvenirs.
 Many of them are in Piața Cetății and along the side streets like Strada Școlii.